 - (a) State the criteria of Reportable Segment as per AS-17.
-(5 marks) - (e) Compare the following items as per Indian AS and IFRS. - (i) Impairment of Assets (ii) Business Combination.
+(5 marks) - (e) Compare the following items as per Ind AS and IFRS. - (i) Impairment of Assets (ii) Business Combination.
 (5 marks)

-- (a) Please refer 2010 June [3] (a) on page no. 22 - (e)
+(a) Please refer 2010 - June [3] (a) on page no. 25

+(e)

-Items for Indian AS IFRS С comparison (i) Impairment of Assets Assets are impaired if 'Recoverable Amount' is less than the 'Carrying Capital Amount'.
-Recoverable Amount Account will be calculated as higher of net selling price and value in used based on discounted cash flows.
-Impair- ment test is to be conducted every year and if there is upward increase in the value of assets, then reversal of impairment losses is required in certain circumstances.
-Assets are not separately classified or disclosed as held for sale on the face of the balance sheet. classified and disclosed separately on the face of the balance sheet as held for sale or disposal. (ii) No particular standard has been issued by ICAI till date.
-However, all business combinations except pooling of interest method for certain amalgamations. tions are business combinations as per
+Items for comparison Ind AS IFRS (i) Impairment of Assets Assets are impaired if 'Recoverable Amount' is less than the 'Carrying Capital Amount'.
+Recoverable Amount will be calculated as higher of net selling price and value in used based on discounted cash flows.
+Impairment test is to be conducted every year and if there is upward increase in the value of assets, then However, assets are classified and disclosed separately on the face of the balance sheet as held for sale or